sblantipodi/arduino_bootstrapper/README.md

 - Start a project from scratch
 - Import this utilities to your existing project

-### Import this utilities to your existing project
+### Import those utilities to your existing project
-To link this project to your existing one, you can use a git submodules.
+To link this project to your existing one use git submodules.
 ```
 git submodule add git@github.com:sblantipodi/arduino_bootstrapper.git arduino_bootstrapper
 ```
+Please follow the `Bootstrap a project from scratch` instructions without the initial glone part.

-### Start a project from scratch
+### Bootstrap a project from scratch
 Clone the bootstrapper
 ```
 git clone git@github.com:sblantipodi/arduino_bootstrapper.git